 Essentials of the Rosary

+Sometimes called the "Bible on a String," the Rosary is a beautiful, ancient meditation of the Church dating back to the 13th century that uses beads to help count out prayers including the Our Father and Hail Mary.
 The required prayers involved in reciting the rosary are the: 1) Our Father, 2) Hail Mary, 3) Apostle's Creed, 4) Glory Be, and 5) Hail Holy Queen.
 Many also include the Fatima Prayer between decades.
 All prayers are either scripturally or thematically based.
 Additionally, the rosary is divided into decades or groups of ten prayers.
 Each decade is dedicated to a mystery of the life of Jesus.
 There are 4 groups of mysteries: 1) Joyful, 2) Glorious, 3) Sorrowful, and 4) Luminous.
-Use the button below to get a detailed information on how to pray the rosary.
+Use the button below to get more detailed information on how to pray the rosary.

 The Divine Mercy Chaplet

 Another powerful prayer that can be said using rosary beads is the Divine Mercy Chaplet.
 The image below shows how to pray the chaplet:

 For more information on this powerful prayer and its history please visit: